-Her research focuses on differential sentencing outcomes in the criminal justice system, examining disparities across gender, race/ethnicity and age.
-Her most recent research focuses on the sentencing outcomes of older prisoners and more broadly the consequences of incarceration on the aging prison population.
-Specifically, she is interested in focusing on issues of safety, social support, health and mental well-being, and self-care behavior, along with differential sentencing among this population.
-Doerner’s research can be found in Justice Quarterly, Women & Criminal Justice, Journal of Crime & Justice, and Criminal Justice Policy Review.
+Jill Doerner is an Associate Professor of Sociology and Anthropology and an Affiliate of the Criminology and Criminal Justice Program who researches differential sentencing outcomes in the criminal justice system, examining disparities across gender, race/ethnicity and age.
+Her more recent research focuses on the consequences of incarceration on the aging prison population including safety, social support, health and mental well-being, and self-care behavior, along with differential sentencing among this population.
+Additionally, her research in the area of teaching and learning discusses experiential strategies for teaching inequality and examines students’ attitudes toward these issues.

 - Differential sentencing outcomes in the criminal justice system

 - Consequences facing the aging prison population

 - Race/ethnicity and gender issues in the criminal justice system